-- During wiping, inspect the surface for stone chips and scratches; paint them with touch-up paint so they won't rust (touch-up paint is available through your Honda dealer). - For further instructions on corrosion protection, refer to the Rust Prevention section on page 120.
+- During wiping, inspect the surface for stone chips and scratches; paint them with touch-up paint so they won't rust (touch-up paint is available through your Honda dealer). - For further instructions on corrosion protection, refer to the Rust Prevention section below.